 Research has shown that music reduces blood pressure, anxiety and improves sleep quality, memory and mental alertness.
 I have linked the Johns Hopkins Medicine‘s article here.
 Of course, this doesn’t mean that you have to stop taking your antihypertensives (if you are taking any) and just listen to music the whole day in case you are a hypertensive patient.
-For me, personally, this song has proved that point.
 Whenever I feel anxious about the tasks to be done or any upcoming exams or seminars, I just plug in my earphones and play this song.
-Of course, it wouldn’t miraculously make my anxiety vanish, but I feel better equipped to face the challenges.
-I was introduced to this song, by courtesy, the tv show ‘The Good Doctor’, which, if you haven’t watched, I would definitely recommend doing so, as it’s a very positive drama about the journey of an autistic Doctor joining Surgical residency and how he overcomes the discrimination from the people around him.
+It wouldn’t miraculously make my anxiety vanish, but I feel better equipped to face the challenges.
+I was introduced to this song courtesy, the tv show ‘The Good Doctor’, which if you haven’t watched, I would definitely recommend doing so, as it’s a very positive drama about the journey of an autistic Doctor joining Surgical residency and how he overcomes the discrimination from the people around him.
 I have linked the trailer for the show here.
 This song would also be perfect in your travel playlist.
-Somehow, I always feel like I am driving by a beautiful coast, with wind blowing through my hair, feeling utter contentment, whenever I listen to this song.
+Somehow, I always feel like I am driving by a beautiful coast, with wind blowing through my hair, feeling utter contentment whenever I listen to this song.

 2. ANCIENT LIGHT by Allman Brown

-The second song in the list, thanks again to ‘The Good Doctor’, is ‘Ancient light’.
-Even now, as I am typing this, cosily sitting in the comfort of my home in Shimoga, with a beautiful weather outside, when I listen to this song, the imagery that comes before my eyes is of me on the commute home after a long, tiring day at work in New York.
+The second song in the list thanks again to ‘The Good Doctor’, is ‘Ancient light’.
+Even now, as I am typing this cosily sitting in the comfort of my home in Shimoga, with a beautiful weather outside, when I listen to this song the imagery that comes before my eyes is of me on the commute home after a long, tiring day at work in New York.
 The minute I would hear this song, I would be devoid of all feelings, and all I would be left with was a subway car full of strangers, some hunched over their phones, some sleeping, some lost in their thoughts.
-Those tired faces, hustling like me and million others, to make a place for themselves in the concrete jungle, that was New York city.
-The result of not thinking about anything and just focusing on the beats and rhythm of this song would be evident, when, at the end of the commute, I would be left with feeling grateful for what I have, and the thought of tomorrow wouldn’t be as daunting as it was before.
-Another memory of mine that’s associated with this song, is when I heard it for the first time, I was so enthralled by it that I listened to it continuously for about 2 hours, alone in the hotel room, when I was in Nepal doing a medical camp, resulting in a splitting headache at the end of it.
+Those tired faces, hustling like me and million others to make a place for themselves in the concrete jungle, that was New York city.
+The result of not thinking about anything and just focusing on the beats and rhythm of this song would be evident, when at the end of the commute, I would be left with feeling grateful for what I have, and the thought of tomorrow wouldn’t be as daunting as it was before.
+Another memory of mine that’s associated with this song, is when I heard it for the first time.
+I was so enthralled by it that I listened to it continuously for about 2 hours in my hotel room, when I was doing a medical camp in Nepal, resulting in a splitting headache at the end of it.